TheWidlarzGroup/reanimated-color-picker/README.md

 ### Introduction

-This repository is a playground for an article "React Native Reanimated 2 - color picker animation".
+This repository is a playground for an article "Custom color picker animation with React Native Reanimated v2".
+[Read here](https://thewidlarzgroup.com/reanimated2-color-picker/)

 ### Branches